Insurance gains clout as climate change solution for the poor

 About 55 million have their own policies and 45 million are covered indirectly by group schemes.

-But pioneering insurance program for the poor have already produced some encouraging results.
+But pioneering insurance programmes for the poor have already produced some encouraging results.

 Within five days of devastating Typhoon Haiyan in 2013, a mutual benefit association set up by the Centre for Agriculture and Rural Development in the Philippines paid claims to almost 300,000 customers, according to University of Cambridge researchers.
 The association insures around 11 million people, 80 percent of them below the poverty line.